Kawamura-ganjavian: Description

-Exposure

 kawamura-ganjavian has participated in conferences, workshops and exhibitions in Europe, Asia and South America.
-Their work has been published in multiple international magazines and books of architecture and design.
+Their work has been published in international magazines and books of architecture and design.
 They have been directors of the European Design Labs master course at the Istituto Europeo di Design in Madrid and have taught at the Accademia di Architettura di Mendrisio in Switzerland.
 They have been guest jurors at the UEL London, The Bartlett School London, ETH Zürich and École Polytechnique Fédérale de Lausanne schools of architecture.

-Studio Banana

-In 2006 they founded in Madrid the multidisciplinary creative platform Studio Banana which currently hosts 40 young professionals working in different creative disciplines.
-In 2007 together with some members of Studio Banana they founded Studio Banana TV, an on-line audiovisual platform dedicated to the promotion of culture and creativity.
-As well, every two Thursdays there are a cultural event as a projection, a performance or an exhibition.